Galois action on the principal block and cyclic Sylow subgroups

 For a fixed prime $p$, consider the set ${\rm Bl}(G)$ of Brauer ($p$-)blocks of $G$ as in \cite{Nav98}, so that ${\rm Bl}(G)$ is a partition of $\irr{G}\cup \ibr G$ (recall that $p$-Brauer characters are defined on $p$-regular elements of $G$).
 Write $\irr B=B\cap \irr G$ and $\ibr B =B \cap\ibr G$ for any $B \in {\rm Bl}(G)$.
 Every block $B$ has associated a uniquely defined conjugacy class of $p$-subgroups of $G$, namely its defect groups.
 Given a block $B$ of $G$ with defect group $D$, we write $B \in {\rm Bl}(G|D)$ and we let $b \in {\rm Bl}(\norm G D | D)$ denote its Brauer first main correspondent.
 Finally, $\chi\in{\rm Irr}(B)$ has height zero in $B$ if $\chi(1)_p=|G:D|_p$, and we write $\irrz B$ to denote the subset of height zero characters in $\irr B$.

-Assuming the notation of the Introduction, we have that the group $\c G$ acts on $\irr B$ for every $B\in {\rm Bl}(G)$ by \cite[Theorem 3.19]{Nav98}.
+Assuming the notation of the Introduction, we have that the group $\c G$ acts on $\{ \irr B | \ B\in {\rm Bl}(G)\}$ by \cite[Theorem 3.19]{Nav98}.
 The group $\c H$ further acts on the set ${\rm Bl}(G)$ by \cite[Theorem 2.1]{Nav04}.
 While the action of $\c G$ on characters is not natural enough in global-local contexts, Navarro conjectured the following in \cite{Nav04}. \begin{conj}[Alperin--McKay--Navarro conjecture] Let $B \in {\rm Bl}(G|D)$ and let $b \in {\rm Bl}(\norm G D | D)$ be its Brauer first main correspondent.
 If $\sigma \in \c H$, then